At a Glance

 Rigueik is an iconic area, home to an abudance of wildlife rarely seen in Africa.
 Vast herds of Tiang, Savanna Buffalo and Buffon's Kob dot the landscape, and it is here where sightings of the rare Kordofan Giraffe are most easily made.
 Lions are often seen here, as are Serval and African Wild Cat.
 The birdlife here is truly sensational, even for non-birders.
 Flocks of millions of Red-Billed Quelea descend on Rigueik to drink, sometimes in numbers sufficient to snap branches on the trees on which they perch.
 Black Crowned Cranes dance on the floodplains, as Spur-Winged Geese and White-Faced Whistling Duck wallow in the shallows.
 We hope to be able to visit this area 2-3 times during our stay.

 We will also make a concerted effort to enjoy another highlight of Zakouma, the astonishingly large breeding herd of Bush Elephant for which the park is famed.
 Years of poaching pressure has led to this herd, sometimes up to c.550 animals strong, banding together for protection.
-Understandably, these Elephants can be shy but, if lucky, we may be able to catch a glimpse of them coming down to water to drink, an impressive sight.
+Understandably, these Elephants can be shy but, if lucky, we may be able to catch a glimpse of them coming down to water to drink, an impressive sight - please note that this herd has fractured in recent seasons, and sightings of large groups are increasingly rare.

 Zakouma is now also home to a small population of Black Rhino, following a re-introduction from South Africa.
 We will be sure to pay them a visit during our stay.

 Each day we will have the option for a full-day game drive, or separate morning and evening game drives.
 We generally recommend the latter as temperatures soar here during the middle of the day.
 However, full-day game drives may be necessary to reach the populations of Bush Elephant and Black Rhino in the park.
-Each night we will also offer a night drive, aiming to catch some of Zakouma's nocturnal residents.
-For one night during our stay we will be able to camp out in the park in a basic fly-camp - we will also have at least one walking safari in the area around camp.
+Each night we will also offer a night drive, aiming to catch some of Zakouma's nocturnal residents, with Serval, Caracal, Wild Cat, Pale Fox, Aardvark, Civet, Striped Hyena, Genet and more all seen regularly.

-An early start today as we return to the Chadian capital.
-We aim to return to N'Djamena by 15.30 local time, so we strongly recommend booking flights that depart at 18.00 or later.
+An early start today as we return to the Chadian capital on our private charter flight.
+We aim to return to N'Djamena in time for international departures.
 For those who wish to stay an extra night in N'Djamena to refresh yourself before returning home, we can arrange an extra night in N'Djamena for an additional fee.

 Please be aware that whilst we make every effort to follow the above itinerary as closely as possible, circumstances may occasionally arise that mean the tour deviates from the itinerary.